 When You Don't Feel Like Tapping

 The annoying thing about EFT is that it only works if you do it.
-Those of us who have been tapping for awhile can attest to this frustrating fact.
-The thing is, even though tapping is so powerful, a lot of the times when we need it most, we don't do it.
+Those of us who have been tapping for a while can attest to this frustrating fact.
+The thing is, even though tapping is so powerful, a lot of the times when we need it the most, we don't do it.

 We tell ourselves we're too busy to tap right now, or we pretend the intense pain or stress we're feeling is no big deal, or, my personal favorite: "It won't help."

-Even though I've been doing EFT every single day for many years, and have experienced first-hand my share of EFT miracles, I still have that thought.
+Even though I've been doing EFT every single day since 2008, and have experienced my share of EFT healing miracles, both personally, and professionally, I still have that thought.
 And what I notice is that I only think that about my own stuff.

 But when I have an issue, something from my past or my present day life that is upsetting me and stressing me out, that's when that niggling thought arises: "It probably won't work.
 Why bother?"